Critical Essay - A Step by Step Guide & Examples

 When writing this part, use transitional words and phrases to direct the readers from one idea to another.
 Make sure that all arguments and evidence presented in those paragraphs are in line with the thesis statement.

-The writing process and body of a critical essay has two parts; the analysis and evaluation.
+The writing process and body of a critical essay have the following parts; analysis and evaluation.

 When discussing and writing critically, the analysis part is essential.
 There should be an objective analysis of data, facts, theory, and the approaches used to study the work.
 You should always use works from the same genre to discuss in the body paragraphs of the critical essay.